mattvenn/energy-wristband/daemon/README.md

 # Todo

+# Done

+* work out if power or energy is correct term and use that only - it's ENERGY! in WATTS!
 * poll gatttool, don't wait the full 10 seconds

-# Done

 * catch ctrl-C
 * update wb with current energy at beginning or if it reboots
 * only post once per minute for xively - decided to leave as is